When developing your specification it is important to engage as early as possible with the supply base. This is important in terms of:

 The award criteria must be clear and linked to the specification.
 The award criteria must be relevant to the subject matter of the contract and not discriminatory.

 Within a technical specification you must avoid a reference which has the effect of favouring or eliminating particular suppliers.
-For example by asking for a specific make or source, or to a particular process, or trademark, patent, type, origin or means of production e.g. do not specify "Hoover" when we mean a vacuum cleaner or "Intel" when we mean a Central Processing Unit of a PC.
+For example, by asking for a specific make or source, or referring to a particular process, or trademark, patent, type, origin or means of production e.g. do not specify "Hoover" when we mean a vacuum cleaner or "Intel" when we mean a Central Processing Unit of a PC.

 Such reference may only be justified if either: